 Before I start, I have a dilemma.
 Having been a female leader for a while now, and having reflected on my own leadership performance and closely observed that of others, I want to write about how good women are at leadership.
 My dilemma is that I’m a woman, so my argument and evidence won’t be taken as seriously, nor have as much gravitas, as they would have if I was a man…

 OK, I’ve figured out what to do – inspired by Sarah Cooper, while I type this, I’m wearing a fake moustache.
-Hopefully, this will work.
+Hopefully, this will work and I’ll now be taken much more seriously.

 Now where was I?
 Oh, yes, women being good at leadership.
 Let me start with what a man says.
 He seems like an intelligent fellow, and he’s a man, so two points for him.
 The man is Greg Young and the things he says are in a report called ‘Women, Naturally Better Leaders for the 21st Century’.